-Why Are Autistic People Drawn to Anime?
+Why Are so Many Autistic People Obsessed With Anime?

 Autism in the Anime Fan Community